foundriesio/meta-partner/README.md

 git commit -s -m “gst-ai-classification” && git push
 ```

-This compose-app requires a display connected, and the camera mezzanine for it to function properly.
+This compose-app requires a connected display and the camera mezzanine to function properly.

 ### gst-ai-daisychain-detection-classification